ETHIOPIA – The South

 Is a regional state in northwestern Ethiopia to the border of Sudan.
 The region’s capital is Assosa.
 The name of the region comes from two peoples – Berta (also called Benishangul) and Gumuz.

-The region has faced major challenges to economic development, due to lack of transportation and communications infrastructure.
+The region has faced major challenges to economic development, due to a lack of transportation and communications infrastructure.

 Ethnic groups.
 Amhara (25.41%), Berta (21.69%), Gumuz (20.88%), Oromo (13.55%), Shinasha (7.73%) and Agaw-Awi (4.22%).

 Religion.
-44.7% were Orthodox Christians, 33.3% Muslim, 13.53% were Protestant, and 7.09% practiced traditional beliefs.
+44.7% were Orthodox Christians, 33.3% were Muslim, 13.53% were Protestant, and 7.09% practiced traditional beliefs.
 It had a projected population of 1,127,001 in 2018.

-There are 2 refugee camps and 1 transit center, housing 36,440 refugees from Sudan and South Sudan, located in Benishangul-Gumuz region.[
+There are 2 refugee camps and 1 transit center, housing 36,440 refugees from Sudan and South Sudan, located in the Benishangul-Gumuz region.[

 ===========================